These Bylaws are authorized by the Constitution of the ICPSR.

 ICPSR may enter into annual subscription agreements with nonmember institutions, including for-profit institutions, for the purpose of providing access to ICPSR data resources and user support for all staff of the subscribing institution.
 These agreements will carry annual dues commensurate with dues charged to members, according to a scale established by the ICPSR Council and annually reviewed by the Council.
 No privileges of membership other than data access and user support will be provided under these agreements, and subscribers are ineligible to participate in the governance of ICPSR.

-Upon recommendation of the Executive Director and approval of the ICPSR Council, ICPSR may enter into Education Partnerships with private publishers for the purpose of enabling instruction in the social and behavioral sciences.
-Fees, requirements, and procedures for Education Partners will be determined by the ICPSR Council in consultation with the Executive Director.
+Upon recommendation of the Executive Director and approval of the ICPSR Council, ICPSR may enter into partnerships with private publishers for the purpose of enabling instruction, advancing scientific research, or otherwise informing the public in the social and behavioral sciences.
+Fees, requirements, and procedures for such partnerships will be determined by the ICPSR Council in consultation with the Executive Director.

 Article II.
 Official Representatives

 Each member, including each national membership and each participant in a federation, will be represented by an Official Representative chosen by the member.
 The Official Representative serves as the liaison between ICPSR and the member and represents the member at meetings of Official Representatives.
-A member may designate a second Official Representative to aid in the provision of services to the member or membership and to attend meetings of Official Representatives.
+A member may designate a second Official Representative (referred to as the Designated Representative) to aid in the provision of services to the member or membership and to attend meetings of Official Representatives.
 Special representation arrangements for a national membership or federation may be negotiated by ICPSR Senior Staff and approved by the Council.

 Article III.
 Council